lozjackson/ember-drop-zone/README.md

 });
 ```

-By default the `drop-zone` component will extract string data from the `event.dataTransfer` object.
+By default the `DropZoneComponent` component will extract string data from the `event.dataTransfer` object.

 ### Get Files